rappen/FetchXMLBuilder/README.md

 Unfortunately, this tool was discontinued, and I have found no good substitute.
 So the time was ripe to do something about it myself!

-The easiest way to get a jump start is – of course – to create it as a plugin to the XrmToolbox.
+The easiest way to get a jump start is – of course – to create it as a plugin to the XrmToolBox.
 Then I wouldn't have to deal with the hassles of connecting to CRM, storing configurations etc. And it would also provide a platform that is recognized throughout the CRM community, which of course would help spreading the tool.

 ### Project Description